JaxPlays-Inc/jaxplays.org/content/reviews/2024-04-21-First-Date.md

 However, the staging of the final scene, where the characters remained stationary while singing to the audience, marked a slight departure from the fluidity of the rest of the show.
 Incorporating more movement in this scene might have preserved the continuity of action and emotional buildup to the finale.

 The lighting design in *First Date* was brilliantly executed, enhancing the narrative by clearly demarcating moments of reality and magical realism.
-In the final scene, dramatic imaginative lighting vividly transformed the set without altering a single set piece.
+In the final scene, innovative lighting vividly transformed the set without altering a single set piece.

 Unfortunately, the production faced its share of challenges right from the start, suffering from technical audio issues that ranged from poor microphone equalization to intensely loud feedback that caused the entire audience to groan.
 These issues were severe enough to necessitate the turning off of the microphones multiple times.